Deciding on which discount broker in Canada to choose can be a challenge with all of the available choices.

 Things to consider before choosing a discount broker

-Discount brokers solve the problem of overpaying for investing and is ideal for do-it-yourself (DIY) investors.
+Discount brokers solve the problem of overpaying for investing and are ideal for do-it-yourself (DIY) investors.

 Use a Discount Broker If: